 Every eligible person is allowed to invest up to their maximum annual allowance in a stocks and shares ISA, cash ISA or a combination of both.

-A new kind of ISA is being launched in April 2017 designed to help people save for both their first home and their retirement simultaneously, find out more about it here.
+A new kind of ISA was launched in April 2017 designed to help people save for both their first home and their retirement simultaneously, find out more about it here.